faassen/secretweblog_zola/content/posts/grok-sprint-zwei-the-ascent-of-man.md

 tags = ["grok", "sprint"]
 +++

-# Grok Sprint Zwei: the Ascent of Man

 Yesterday I returned from "Grok Sprint Zwei", the second grok sprint, hosted by Philipp von Weitershausen in Dresden, Germany (and partially at Gocept for the warming up).
 Grok is a project to make Zope 3 safe,